tldr-pages/tldr/pages/linux/insmod.md

 # insmod

-> Dynamically loads modules into the Linux Kernel.
+> Dynamically load modules into the Linux Kernel.
 > More information: <https://manned.org/insmod>.

 - Insert a kernel module into the Linux kernel: